Paraunitary Filter Banks

 - The polyphase matrix

-reconstruction filter bank can be written as the product of a
+for any FIR paraunitary perfect reconstruction filter bank can be written as the product of a paraunitary and a unimodular matrix, where a unimodular polynomial matrix

-polynomial matrix having a constant nonzero
+is any square polynomial matrix having a constant nonzero determinant.
+For example,

 Examples